A BRIEF HISTORY OF CIRENCESTER, ENGLAND

 In 577 AD they won a great battle and captured Cirencester, Gloucester and Bath.
 Soon a little Saxon settlement grew up near the Roman remains.
 However Saxon Cirencester was no more than a village of wooden huts with thatched roofs, a far cry from Roman days.

 Sometime before the Domesday Book was written (1086) a market began in Cirencester.
-Although it was still a farming settlement Cirencester became a centre for the local area.
+Although it was still a farming settlement Cirencester became a center for the local area.
 In 1086 the population of Cirencester was probably around 350.
 The town grew much larger as the Middle Ages progressed.

 Then in 1117 King Henry I founded an abbey at Cirencester.
 The abbey came to dominate the town.
 In the Middle Ages England was divided into areas called manors.
 The king owned Cirencester but when the abbey was founded the Abbot became Lord of the Manor of Cirencester.
 He controlled the town, much to the annoyance of the townspeople.